HMAS Aware (P 91): Operational history

 Aware was transferred to the Adelaide Port Division of the Royal Australian Navy Reserve in November 1982.

+On November the 24th 1970 while with HMAS Adroit on SAR duties HMAS Aware assisted in an attempt to salvage a ditched helicopter from HMAS Albatross after a Westland Wessex crashed.

 Decommissioning and civilian service

-The patrol boat paid off on 17 July 1993.
+HMAS Aware was the last of her class to be withdrawn from service, decommissioned on 17 July 1993.
 She was sold to a private owner sometime before 1998, and after modification in Melbourne (including an extension of the superstructure to cover the quarterdeck), was used as a diving and salvage ship.

 In 2006, Aware was acquired by a group of investors, and sailed to Bundaberg, Queensland by a former crewmember.
 The investors withdrew support shortly after, and the former crew member took over ownership of the vessel.
 Aware fell into disrepair, and in 2010, the Bundaberg Magistrates Court fined the owner for failing to have the ship insured.
-According to the owner, the lack of facilities capable of handing the former patrol boat has made insurance inspections almost impossible.
+According to the owner, the lack of facilities capable of handling the former patrol boat has made insurance inspections almost impossible.
 A buyer for the vessel could not be found and in December 2011 the vessel was scrapped.